 This shoe allows you to choose between the 3.0 or 5.0 outsole, which gives you that “barefoot” feel.
 You can add some color to the shoes or even add a message of up to 8 alphanumeric characters to the sole for some motivation.

-This sock-like shoe is made from thin material with no stretch and has overlays to provide further stability.
-This seamless design will wrap around your foot and hold it in place, without restricting its natural movement.
+This sock-like shoe is made from thin material with no stretch, and has overlays to provide further stability.
+The seamless design will wrap around your foot and hold it in place, without restricting its natural movement.
 The tongue is thin, non-padded, and made from a softer material than the rest of the shoe.

-The shoe has three foam pods in the heel that help to keep the heel locked in and provide additional cushioning.
+Three foam pods in the heel help to keep your foot locked in, and provide additional cushioning.
 The midsole uses a firm EVA foam and has a low profile to provide more stability as you walk.

 You’ll feel that part of the outsole is raised and the shoe doesn’t have full contact with the ground.
-This is due to the two rubber patches on the outsole.
-One patch is on the heel and the other is on the toe.
-While there is a lacing system, it won’t allow for much adjustability to tighten the shoes when you need it.
+This is due to the two rubber patches on the outsole, one on the heel and the other on the toe.
+While there is a lacing system, it Doesn’t allow for much adjustability to tighten the shoes when you need it.